 If you could pack your bags and travel anywhere in the world tomorrow, where would you go?

-Is there any advice that you would give to struggling writers?
+What’s one piece of advice that you’d give to struggling writers?

 Is there any other news of upcoming projects or events that you’d like to share with us?